Rare Things for a Rare Life

 Chapter 16: Savage Beasts

-Updated 3/31/23
+Updated 11/24/23

-High Castle
+High Keep

-“…did you hear what happened to that drecksa, Karl Fortuch?”
+“…Did you hear what happened to that drecksa, Karl Fortuch?”
 Lieutenant Samuel Benutt asked with a sly grin, drawing everyone’s attention.
 “Some lieutenant lost Karl’s boots and got a major dressing down for it.”

-“A major dressing down from a major?”
-Blackhawk teased, taking a bite of mutton.
-“Your jokes are getting worse.
-Maybe it’s the ale.”
+“A major dressing down from a major?
+Your jokes are getting worse.
+Maybe it’s the ale,” Blackhawk teased, taking a bite of mutton.

 Samuel grinned.
 “Fortuch’s voice could be heard for miles.
 If you were in camp, you couldn’t have missed it.”

 “It gets better,” Sam continued, grinning.
-“He made the lieutenant strip and run exercises buck naked,”
+“He made the lieutenant strip and run exercises buck naked.”

-“Blast, I missed it.”
-Brean Mitchett chortled slapping the rough-hewn oak table.
+“Blast, I missed it,” Brean Mitchett chortled, slapping the rough-hewn oak table.

 “And…?”
 Blackhawk pointed the clean bone at Sam.
 “There’s always more to your stories.”

+Sam’s grin exploded with his laugh.
 “Turns out the lieutenant’s uncle is Commander Taelor.”

 “What a prat!”
-Robert shook his head.
+Donert shook his head.

-Everyone roared with laughter.
+They roared with laughter.

-“Here’s to Lieutenant Karl Fortuch!”
+“Here’s to Captain Karl Fortuch!”

-Although Blackhawk saw no open worship of J’shua at High Castle, those he’d met here carried the same spirit as Little Soldier.
-Most of them.
-Most of the time.
+Although Blackhawk saw no open worship of J’shua at High Keep, those he’d met here carried the same spirit as Little Soldier—many of them, most of the time.
 He wondered if their parents had taught them about J’shua.
+Could that be the difference?
+Following J’shua was banned at Farr Castle and Lorness, but not here.
+Or could it simply be that these people’s parents had trained them to behave better?

 I’m not convinced it has anything to do with this J’shua person.

-Having the king assign him to the Royal Guard was beyond surprising.
+Having the king assign him to the King’s Guard was beyond surprising.
 Being commanded to remain behind and speak privately with the king, he had no words for that.
 It was beyond any honor he could have expected.
 Certainly, beyond any he deserved.
 All he’d done was serve loyally.

 His conversation with King Edal, if it could be called that, provided Blackhawk insights he was still coming to grips with.